ArduPilot/ardupilot_wiki/copter/source/docs/trad-heli-preflight-testing.rst

    The drive should be disconnected on electric helicopters when they are being handled.
 An accidental startup can cause serious injury.

--  Ensure the USB connector is disconnected from the Pixhawk
+-  Ensure the USB connector is disconnected from the autopilot
--  Connect the battery to power the Pixhawk and servos
+-  Connect the battery to power the autopilot and servos

 Test leaning the helicopter in Stabilize mode
 =============================================